edgebox-iot/edgeboxctl/README.md

   <h3 align="center">Edgebox Control Module</h3>

   <p align="center">
     A System Control module written in Go.
-Its resonsability is to configure dependencies and perform system tasks, automatically in a schedule, or by command.
+Its responsibility is to configure dependencies and perform system tasks, automatically on a schedule, or on demand.
     <br />
     <br />
     <a href="https://github.com/github_username/edgeboxctl/issues">Report Bug</a>